A Beginner’s Guide to Burgundy Wine (with Maps)

 AOC Chablis Domaine Jean Goulley

 A gorgeous Chardonnay from the Chablis region, one that combines the best of red apple and pineapple flavours for an aromatic, flinty, deep wine that has a toasty almond finish.
+This wine has a crisp acidity that brings out the flavours of white fruit, with a subtle, dry richness you can’t help but love.

 AOC Bourgogne Côtes d’Auxerre Pinot Noir